F-Haferkorn/ogis-cxxloop-examples/README.md

 	named_loop_down(name, cnt, op1, op2, ...){}   // loop deonwards with type "auto" a named index variable.

 ## IMPLEMENTATION: ##
-These "core level extensions can be implemented using only the cpp-preprocessor
+This "core-language extension" can be implemented  solely using the cpp-preprocessor.

 	#pragma once